panta82/node_argument_parsers/article.md

 For each of the candidate libraries, I have written a program implementing the requirements above to the best of my abilities.
 As we are about to see, very few were able to fulfill them *exactly* right, but that's OK.
 The requirements are intentionally a bit tricky and vague, intended to take libraries off the beaten path.

-I have also added the rough number of Github stars and forks, NPM downloads, dependencies (how many other libraries do they require in package.json) and licences you'll have to worry about.
+I have also tallied the rough number of Github stars and forks, NPM downloads, dependencies (how many other libraries do they require in package.json) and licences you'll have to worry about.
 This info is reasonably accurate as of 2018, but do *not* expect it to be updated.
 It's for informational purposes only.

 With that said, let's get going.

-### commander.js
+### Commander

 `commander` | [![github](static/github.png)](https://github.com/tj/commander.js) &nbsp; [![npm](static/npm.png)](https://www.npmjs.com/package/commander)
 |-----|----|